01/21/2021: Glad to be featured in a blog by Lindau Nobel Laureate Meetings.

 I was an invited speaker at IoT, Data, and the New Last Mile by TTI/Vanguard in Berkeley, CA (2019), was selected to present at Global Grad Show, an exhibition of creativity and social innovation of the Dubai Design Week (2019), and was selected as an INK Fellow to speak about solar fuels in Jaisalmer, India (2019), along with George A. Papandreou, a former Prime Minister of Greece.
 I received the First Place Award by the Atkinson Center (2018), the "Drafting the Future" Award by Cornell MAE (2018), the People’s Choice Award by Cornell Grad School (2017), and was invited to speak at Ithaca’s March for Science Event (2017).

-Entrepreneurship: I am a Marla and Barry ILR ’90 Beck Entrepreneurship Fellow, am the vice president of the Chinese Entrepreneur Association at Cornell, and received a $5,000 Blackstone Launchpad & Techstars Fellowship.
+Entrepreneurship: As the co-founder for two social enterprises: C2X and Food2X, I am selected as a Marla and Barry ILR ’90 Beck Entrepreneurship Fellow at Cornell.
+I served as the vice president of the Chinese Entrepreneur Association at Cornell, and received a $5,000 Blackstone Launchpad & Techstars Fellowship.
 For the HI-Light project, I was participating in a team that won the $20K Grand Prize (1/1,150+ in the world) in the “Create the Future” Design Contest (2017).
-The industrial partner in the HI-Light effort is a finalist for the Best CO2 Utilisation Award (2021), and a finalist (10 teams worldwide) for the $20M NRG COSIA Carbon XPRIZE (2016-2021), a global competition to develop breakthrough technologies for CO2 conversion.
+The industrial partner in the HI-Light effort is a finalist for the Best CO2 Utilisation Award (2021), and a finalist (1 of 10 teams globally) for the $20M NRG COSIA Carbon XPRIZE (2016-2021), a global competition to develop breakthrough technologies for CO2 conversion.

 Prior Degrees: M.S. in Mechanical Engineering from Cornell (2019), M.Eng. (thesis) in Materials Engineering from McGill (2016) with joint training by the Nuclear Engineering Department at the Massachusetts Institute of Technology (2015-2016), a dual bachelor’s degree (B.Eng. in Energy & Power Engineering; B.A. in English Language & Literature) from the ‘Tsien Hsue-Shen’ Elite Class of Xi’an Jiaotong University (2013).